Blue Diamonds (aerobatic team): F-5A/B Freedom Fighter Era (1968 - 2005)

-The Blue Diamonds lead this time by Col Jose Balajadia, stretched its wings in a four-plane diamond formation and soared to cap the annual Air Force Day rites.
+The Blue Diamonds lead this time by Col Jose Balajadia Jr., stretched its wings in a four-plane diamond formation and soared to cap the annual Air Force Day rites.

 The team was constrained to perform only over Basa.
 The whole aerobatic sequence was covered by the TV Program Ms Elaneous of Channel 7 and watched by millions of tele-viewers.

 The feature of the team brought the pilots into direct contact with the youth and bared a classic covenant among flyers—that of never compromising any mission.